CuJuLu/starfield-configs/README.md

 # Starfield Custom Configs
-These are simply INI and BAT files for my custom play setup.
+These are simply .ini and .txt files for my custom play setup.

+Useage:
+Add the following to StarfieldCustom.ini

+sStartingConsoleCommand=bat SysRootStarReborn;